 The submitted Architectural Review application proposed development is classified as "General Development" under TDC 33.020(3)(f) and therefore is subject to the Type II review procedure according to Table 32-1.
-The applicant has submitted a Tree Removal Permit in conjunction with the Architectural Review application.
-The two applications will be reviewed at the same time as provided by TDC 32.020.
-These applications have been processed according to the applicable code requirements for Type II and multiple applications review procedures.
+The applicant is not proposing removing any trees from the site.
+This application has been processed according to the applicable code requirements for Type II review procedures.
 These standards are met.